ricardoalejos/mutexes/readme.md

 ## Build instructions

-Run the "setenv.sh" and "build.sh" scripts (in that order).
+Run the "build.sh" script.
 If the build is successful, the test application (test_smutex) should become available in the "out/bin" directory.
 The library and its public headers will become available in the "out/lib" and "out/include" directories.

+If you wished to remove the output artifacts and the build temporary files, you can run the "clean.sh" script.
+This script removes the output directory.